The Bristol Cats Study

 Participation in this study is voluntary and you have the right to withdraw from the study at any point.

-Newsletters are produced approximately every 6 months to update owners of study cats about the progress of the study, e.g. how many cats we have recruited and preliminary results as they become available.
+Newsletters are produced approximately every 6 months to update owners of study cats about the progress of the study.

 The study has been approved by the Ethics of Human Research Committee and by the Ethical review group of the Animal Services Unit, providing that any cases of suspected neglect of a pet will be reported to the appropriate veterinarian.

-In order to link the different questionnaires you complete for your cat at different ages, and access veterinary records (if applicable), we ask you to supply your name and address.
+In order to link the different questionnaires you complete for your cat at different ages, and access veterinary records (if applicable), we ask you to supply your name and address (update my records).
 This information will not be used for any other purpose and will be held securely in line with the University of Bristol’s policy on data protection.
 The study results will refer to overall percentages and numbers of cats, and individual cats and their owners will not be identifiable in the results.

 Completion, and electronic or postal return, of a questionnaire indicates that you give permission for your questionnaire responses to be stored and used in the study, as detailed above.